alkun-org/open-bayan/language/README.md

-# Al-Bayan
+# Bayan Language

-Al-Kun needs an open standard to define a format and specification for it's API and data.
 There are many proven open standards available out there (OpenAPI, Json-schema, RAML, Cue), however most of them are too verbose, ambiguous and somewhat complicated.
 After many iterations, we came up with a clean and concise DSL that average developer can quickly graps the concept called Al-Bayan (or just Bayan for simplicity).

-*This specification will be frozen by March 2023*
+*This specification will be frozen by July 2023*

 ### The language
 Bayan is a 2 part languages.
 First part is a compact **Bayan DSL** for us human and second part is a **Bayan JSON Schema** compiled from the former and optimized for computer processing.
 Now let's dive into these 2 formats.